dineshkoilada/dsa/patterns/15_graph_algorithms/README.md

 ## 📚 Key Takeaways

-1. Use Graph algorithms when solving problems involving networks, connections, or paths.
+1. Use Graph algorithms for problems involving networks, connections, or paths.
 2. Choose DFS for deep exploration and BFS for level-wise traversal or shortest paths in unweighted graphs.
 3. For weighted shortest paths, use Dijkstra’s or Bellman-Ford algorithms depending on edge weights.
 4. Detect cycles in directed graphs using DFS and a recursion stack.